-SUMMARY OF PARK PROJECTS ARK PROJECTS Park Map General Intent Components Name or Type ļ.
-Park Recreation Open Space Santa Rosa Creek Parkway 1 A linear park extending from Coast Union High School to Shamel Park along portions of Santa Rosa Creek.
+SUMMARY OF PARK PROJECTS RK PROJECTS Park Map General Intent Components Name or Type .bl Park Recreation Open Space Santa Rosa Creek Parkway 1 A linear park extending from Coast Union High School to Shamel Park along portions of Santa Rosa Creek.
 This park would be developed in phases.
 Primarily that area outside the creek corridor.
 Provide landscaping for park-like setting as necessary.
 Along the linear park provide a multi-use trail.
 Recreation may include periodic placement of benches, tot lots, viewing stations, and other recreation.
 The creek corridor (which includes riparian vegetation) should be protected as open space.
-Trails, bridges, interpretive displays and viewing stations may periodically encroach into the creek corridor to provide Coast Union High School Community Park 8 A community park provided adjacent to Coast Union High School.
+Trails, bridges, interpretive displays and viewing stations may periodically encroach into the creek corridor to provide Coast Union High School Community Park 2 A community park provided adjacent to Coast Union High School.
 Add additional area for picnic and open play as well as active recreation.
 Twenty to thirty acres including school outdoor recreation area.
 Provide landscaping for park-like setting as necessary.
 This would be a more active facility park.
 In new acreage provide picnic facilities (group and individual), play areas, tot lot and/or play equipment.
 On new acreage or school site (with joint use agreement) provide additional recreation facilities such as a soccer field, basketball and tennis courts, etc. community resource appreciation and education, and park and trail access.
-Rodeo Grounds Road Community Park . m A community park provided in the vicinity of Rodeo Grounds Road and Highway 1.
+Rodeo Grounds Road Community Park A community park provided in the vicinity of Rodeo Grounds Road and Highway 1.
 Twenty to thirty acres.
 This park may tend to be more passive.
 The park should be linked to the Santa Rosa Creek Parkway.
-Should include trails, benches, individual and group picnic areas, and some active recreation.
-Neigtbor- hood & Mini Parks 1 Within each neighborhood provide neighborhood or mini-parks (as feasible).
+Should include trails, benches, individual and group pícnic ateas, and some active recreation.
+Neighbor- hood & Mini Parks 1 Within each neighborhood provide neighborhood or mini-parks (as feasible).
 Consistent with the standards contained in this Master Plan.
 Consistent with the standards provided in this Master Plan.
 Protect significant open space resources allowing limited appropriate passive recreation (such as viewing stations, trails and benches) in these areas (depending on the resource).
-L 4 Within the East Village downtown create a mini-park or museum.
+4 Within the East Village downtown create a mini-park or museum.
 Limited park facilities, contain potentially a structure (possibly historic) and passive recreation.
 Develop a visitor's map outlining a historic walk through Cambria.
 Involve local groups.
 Open space resources in the downtown area may be included in the historic walk.
 The history component would be how these resources played a part in Cambria's development.
-Cambria Regional Park 5 Provide a regional park within the Cambrian area.
+Cambria Regional Park S Provide a regional park within the Cambrian area.
 This park should contain approximately 200 acres.
 The park may be built in phases, with the first phase a community park.
 May include such facilities as a golf course, trails, tennis courts, open air theater, environmental center, picnic areas, and play equipment.
 See above.
 Cambria Municipal Golf Course 39 A golf course should be located within close proximity of the Cambria community.
-Cambria39A golf course should be located within closeThe golf course may be located in close proximity to the regional park in be readily available.
-Site order for joint use of facilities and include appropriate terrainOnsite or municipal servic be readily available.
-Site include appropriate terrainGolf Course000 <t< th="">Onsite or municipal services and infrastructure should be readily available.
-Site considerations should include appropriate terrain and parcel size conducive to a golf course layout.Protect significant natural resources.</t<> Onsite or municipal services and infrastructure should be readily available.
+The golf course may be located in close proximity to the regional park in order for joint use of facilities and infrastructure.
+Onsite or nunricipal services and infrastructure should be readily available.
 Site considerations should include appropriate terrain and parcel size conducive to a golf course layout.
 Protect significant natural resources.
+Using the ma ap identi fication number indicated, s Using the map identification number indicated, see the map on page 22 for the project's general location ject's general location.